AppliedBioinformatics/runBNG/README.md

 # runBNG
-A bash wrapper helps to run BioNano tasks on clusters.
+* A bash wrapper to run BioNano tasks on Linux clusters.
+* Users of BioNano systems do not have to rely on Windows anymore

 ## Functions
 At present, runBNG offers 11 mainly used functions in BioNano analyses, which are